Carlos Saldanha: Career

-During its fledgling years, Blue Sky Studios provided special effects and produced animated TV commercials.
-In 2002, Saldanha and Wedge co-directed the animated feature film Ice Age.
+During its fledgling years, Blue Sky Studios provided visual effects and animated TV commercials.
+In 2002, Saldanha and Wedge co-directed the animated feature 2002 film Ice Age.
 The movie was a success, with an opening weekend gross of $46.3 million, the best March opening ever.
-After co-directing the 2005 film Robots, he broke his previous March opening record with the 2006 Ice Age sequel, Ice Age 2: The Meltdown, which Saldanha directed by himself.
+After co-directing the 2005 animated film Robots, he broke his previous March opening record with the sequel, Ice Age: The Meltdown, which Saldanha directed by himself.
 He would later direct the 2009 sequel, Ice Age: Dawn of the Dinosaurs.
 Desiring a change of location after directing three films set in icy locales, Saldanha's next project was the 2011 film Rio, which is set in Saldanha's hometown of Rio de Janeiro.
 Saldanha, who felt that Rio had never been fully portrayed on film, felt a responsibility to travel to the city with the other animators so that they could accurately capture Rio's unique environment and habitats.
 The movie grossed a reported $484 million worldwide.

 In October 2012, Saldanha signed a five-year exclusive deal with 20th Century Fox to develop and produce animated and live-action projects.
 For this purpose, he formed in June 2013 a Fox-based production company named BottleCap Productions.
 In 2014, Rio 2 was released, which he directed and co-wrote.
 For 2017, he directed an animated feature film adaptation of The Story of Ferdinand.
 Saldanha is also directing for Fox a live-action adaptation of Royden Lepp's graphic novel Rust: Visitor in the Field, which he planned to make before Ferdinand.
 He was also developing an animated feature film based on a book Alienology from the Ologies fantasy book series.

 In January 2022, it was announced that Saldanha would direct Harold and the Purple Crayon for Columbia Pictures and Davis Entertainment.
-The film is currently scheduled for release on June 30, 2023.
+The film, which is also the first to be directed by Saldanha since 2017, was released on August 2, 2024.